 Tom Balfour, B.Sc

 Tom began his career working in mineral exploration.
 He spent seven years as a project manager and junior geologist on grassroots exploration programs.
 During this time he worked extensively throughout B.C.,Yukon, N.W.T, Nunavut, and the Western Sahara desert.
 Joining CWFS in 2015, Tom has shifted his focus to the design and implementation of habitat restoration projects on the west coast.
 He earned his bachelors of science from the University of Victoria.

 Megan Francis, B.Sc.

 Megan has a Bachelor of Science from the University of Victoria in Geography and Environmental Sustainability.
 Since acquiring her degree, she has been focusing her efforts on conservation on the coast of British Columbia.
-Megan has three years of experience working for non-profit organizations facilitating citizen science programs, developing educational programs and restoring wildlife habitat.
-Currently, Megan is working as an environmental technician and volunteer coordinator for CWFS.
+Megan has seven years of experience working for non-profit organizations facilitating citizen science programs, developing educational programs and restoring wildlife habitat.
+Currently, Megan is working as an project manager and volunteer coordinator for CWFS.